pxg/pxg.github.io/_posts/2018-05-23-redash-uk-postcode-map-for-postgres.markdown

 Above a photo of a cracking bolt I saw at Canonbury overground station.

-Now one day it struct me that it would be great to plot the location of all these big bolts on a map so people could to do a bolt-based tour.
+Now one day it struck me that it would be great to plot the location of all these big bolts on a map so people could to do a bolt-based tour.

 In this post I'll explain how to create a map with Redash that can take data with postcodes from a Postgres table.
 None of the techniques in this post are bolt specific.
 This post has been written using Redash 3.0.0 and Postgres 9.5.6.